SofijaErkin/basic-tool-mac/vscode/build_compile_debug_case_combat/sepratedMultiSrcFiles/mainSeparatedSources/README.md

 Now:

-This workspace named `fitBody`, including 4 directories, 8 files.
+This workspace named `fitBodyPl`, including 4 directories, 8 files.

 The Architecture of workspace `fitBodyPl` are: